YT-Advanced/WSA-Script/docs/README.md

 > **Note** :
 > If you have the official Windows Subsystem For Android™ installed, you must [completely uninstall](#uninstallation) it to use MagiskOnWSA.

 > In case you want to preserve your data from the previous installation (official or MagiskOnWSA), you can backup %LOCALAPPDATA%\Packages\MicrosoftCorporationII.WindowsSubsystemForAndroid_8wekyb3d8bbwe\LocalCache\userdata.vhdx before uninstallation and restore it after installation.
+For a more comprehensive and detailed guide, take a look at the **Backup and Restore section** in this README markdown

 1. Go to the [Releases page](https://github.com/YT-Advanced/WSA-Script/releases/latest)
 2. In the latest release, go to the Assets section and download the Windows Subsystem For Android™ version of your choosing (do not download "Source code")